Global inflation causing 'horrifying' food insecurity, says IMF Africa head

 Chad's bilateral creditors said late Thursday that the country , given the surge in the price of crude oil, one of the country's major revenue earners.
 Oil trading and mining firm Glencore GLEN.L, Chad's largest commercial creditor, declined to comment.

+"The delay from Chad's creditors in approving much needed debt relief has been really very problematic," Selassie said in a press conference on Friday.

+"We want to make sure that the resources we provide will go to support Chad rather than address an unsustainable debt situation," he said, referring to a three-year, $570 million programme approved in December.
+"The benefits of these higher oil prices should accrue as much to Chadian people as much as its creditors."

 "Is everything working as timely, as speedily as we hoped?
-No," Selassie said, in an interview before the statement from Chad's creditors.
+No," Selassie said of the Common Framework, in an interview before the statement from Chad's creditors.
 "But I also want to stress that there's been quite a lot of cooperation from members of the G20, China and others."

-He said Zambia and Chad's restructurings now rely on the private firms and funds that provided the country with loans and that the IMF had been "very frustrated" the required debt relief for Chad had not been finalised.
+He said Zambia and Chad's restructurings now rely on the private firms and funds that provided the country with loans.

 "Anything that exceeds what is a reasonable ask of the Zambians would be unfair to the people of Zambia," Selassie added.